avular-robotics/avular-gpio/README.md

 # Setting User Permissions

-In order to use the Jetson GPIO Library, the correct user permissions/groups must be set first.
+In order to use the Avular GPIO Library, the correct user permissions/groups must be set first.

 Create a new gpio user group.
 Then add your user to the newly created group.